OpenTreeOfLife/propinquity/cleaned_ott/README.md

   of OTT.
 This setting is pulled out as a separate file to make it obvious when the "cleaned" taxonomy needs to be changed.

+  * `root_ott_id.txt` value of the `root_ott_id` of the config file for the pipeline for the last build of the artifacts.
+These affect the pruning of OTT.
+This setting is pulled out as a separate file to make it obvious when the "cleaned" taxonomy needs to be changed.

 If you were to select `pruned/*/anc_ott_id_pruned` from `cleaned_ott.json` you would get a set of nonoverlapping OTT Ids.
 If you were to cut the full